 The Artois, Elk Creek, and Butte Creek communities, as well as the County's other unincorporated communities, are generally surrounded by agricultural uses; these agricultural sites will allow multifamily uses for agricultural employees with implementation of Program HE.5 in the Housing Plan.
 Further, the Development Code does not preclude the use of R-M zoning or PDR zoning in any of the unincorporated communities.
 Although land is not designated for multifamily housing outside of the Hamilton City, Willows, and Orland areas and a location northwest of Highways 45/162, development projects can request a rezone to R-M or request a PDR zoning to accommodate multifamily housing in these communities.
 During the 5th Cycle, the County approved a request to rezone a site to R-M to accommodate multifamily development (6 duplex units and a residential care home) that was built during the 5th Cycle.
 As discussed in Chapter IV, the County is in the process of identifying additional R-M and MU sites to accommodate the County's housing needs during the 6th Cycle.
-The County has sites designated for multifamily development located in multifamily development code so at variety of housing types, including multifamily, consistent with Government Code Section 65583.2(c).
+The County has sites designated for multifamily development located in multiple areas of the County and the County's inventory accommodates a variety of housing types, including multifamily, consistent with Government Code Section 65583.2(c).
 This issue is discussed further in the inventory of sites (Chapter IV).